bagder/http3-explained/en/feature-inorder.md

 with HTTP/2.

 Illustrated here with one yellow and one blue stream sent between two QUIC end-points over a single connection.
-They're independent and may arrive in a different order, but each stream is reliably delivered in-order.
+They are independent and may arrive in a different order, but each stream is reliably delivered in-order.

 ![two QUIC streams between two computers](../images/quic-chain-streams.png)